I used to believe in a doctrine I now call "axiological retribution".

 I believed this pretty much for my whole life up until I was 20 or 21.
 An interesting thing is that this was never taught to me.
 I was raised in a catholic household, where all of my elders tried so hard for so long to drill the opposite message into me.
 I was taught to turn the other cheek.
 But I never accepted that.

-So I thought it would be interesting to write about why I stopped believing it, and what I think of it now.
+So I thought it would be interesting to write about why I stopped believing this, and what I think of it now.

-Ultimately, the reason I stopped was because it presented philosophical quandary that could be resolved by throwing the doctrine out: if a good person's welfare was good and a sufficiently evil person's welfare was bad, there had to be a zero line.
-And worse, that line wasn't at the merit zero line: imagining a person created out of thin air, they must start at moral neutrality, I figured.
-But their welfare was not valueless.
+Ultimately the reason I stopped was because it presented philosophical quandary that could be resolved by throwing the doctrine out: if a good person's welfare was good and a sufficiently evil person's welfare was bad, there had to be a zero line.
+And worse, that line wasn't at the merit zero line: imagining a person created out of thin air, they had no good or evil acts, but their welfare was not valueless.
 It was positive.
 So if the welfare zero line wasn't at the merit zero line, where was it and why?
 There didn't seem to be a satisfactory answer.

 But by the time I thought of that, I'd already grown much less attached to the doctrine.
 My departure from it started with more emotional causes, and I don't think the above would've convinced me if I hadn't had the emotional changes first.